BXING2/natural-language-processing/QuestionAnswering/README.md

 | 2-gram | 0.44* (0.25) | 0.29* (0.16) |
 | Average | 0.50* (0.29) | 0.34* (0.19) |

 **Table 2.
-ROUGE and BLEU scores on test dataset from beam search decoding.**
+ROUGE and BLEU scores on test dataset from beam search decoding (number of beams=10).**

-Through finetuning, the model achieve an accuracy of 90.5% on the test dataset.
-On this balanced dataset, the model exhibits similar performance in detecting positive and negative reviews according to the confusion matrix in Table 2.
+Through finetuning, the model improves from 0.29 to 0.50 on ROUGE score, and from 0.19 to 0.34 on BLEU score, respectively, on the test dataset via beam search.
+Moreover, compared with greedy decoding, the beam search helps improve the decoding quality slightly.
+For example, the ROUGE score improves from 0.47 for greedy decoding to 0.50 for beam search.

 ## Reference
 1. https://huggingface.co/docs/transformers/en/model_doc/bert